Turn off your console by holding the Xbox button on the front of the console for approximately 10 seconds.

 Turn on your Xbox One console.

 Use the Input button on your television's remote control (or the buttons on the television) to switch the input source of your AVR away from the console and then back (for example, HDMI1 to HDMI2, and then back to HDMI1).

 Set your TV connection to HDMI:

-Press the Xbox button to return to the Home screen.
+Press the Xbox button to open the guide.

 Select Display & sound.

 Select TV connection.